Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_integrate_api_cli.md

 ### Archive an asset

-Before an asset can be deleted it's state must be set to `archived`.
+Before an asset can be deleted its state must be set to `archived`.

 To archive an asset named `my-asset`, run the following commands to get the named asset, and change the `state` field.